Huang Hua: People's Republic of China

 During the 1960s, Huang spent much of his time abroad serving as ambassador to Ghana and then Egypt.
+By summer 1967, Huang, ambassador to Egypt at this time, was China's only remaining ambassador overseas due to the Cultural Revolution.
 When he returned home during the height of the Cultural Revolution, he was arrested along with his wife and banished to labor reform in the countryside.
-His exile did not last long however, as he was rehabilitated in 1971 and appointed the PRC's first ambassador to the United Nations.
+His exile did not last long however, as he was rehabilitated in 1970, and served as Mao's translator during an interview with Edgar Snow in August 1970.

 Beginning in 1971, Huang was the first Permanent Representative to the UN from the People's Republic of China after the UN seat was transferred to the mainland Chinese government.
 Huang also signed the Sino-Japanese Peace and Friendship Treaty with Japanese Foreign Minister Sonoda on August 12, 1978.